-Total freight tonnage for all modes exceeds 1.23 billion tons, which reflects positive economic growth and development for Missouri.
+Total freight tonnage for all modes exceeds 1.2 billion tons.
 Port tonnage has remained relatively steady since 2001 despite low flows on the Missouri River.
-The 2005 amounts show a slight decrease due primarily to navigation impacts from Hurricane Katrina on the Mississippi River.
+The 2005 amounts show a slight decrease due primarily to navigation impacts from Hurricane Katrina on the Mississippi River and a shortened navigation season on the Missouri River (see measure 12e).
 Long-term growth of river transportation is hampered by an inadequate lock and dam system on the Upper-Mississippi River above St. Louis.
-MoDOT supports a federal proposal from the Corps of Engineers to update and expand this system.
-Motor carrier freight tonnage had experienced steady growth since 2001, but it declined by three percent in 2005 mainly due to impacts from higher diesel fuel costs.
+MoDOT supports a federal proposal to update and expand this system.
+Motor carrier freight tonnage had experienced steady growth since 2001, but it declined by 3 percent in 2005 mainly due to impacts from higher diesel fuel costs.
 MoDOT has implemented several process improvements and outreach efforts to streamline motor carrier registration and inspection services.

 Aviation tonnage continues to be impacted by a downturn in the aviation industry from 9-11 and the resulting financial impacts to airlines, which carry a significant portion of air cargo.
-Commercial airports are under the jurisdiction of the Federal Aviation Administration; however, MoDOT's Aviation Advisory Committee helps identify ways to better support the commercial aviation industry.
+Commercial airports are under the jurisdiction of the Federal Aviation Administration.
+However, MoDOT's Aviation Advisory Committee helps identify ways to better support the commercial aviation industry.
 The recently opened new W1W runway at Lambert St. Louis adds significant system capacity, but it is too early to tell if this will increase aviation tonnage.
-Rail freight tonnage grew five percent from 2003 to 2004, and demand remains strong despite system capacity issues.
+Rail freight tonnage declined 1 percent in 2005 despite strong demand.
+Railroads continue to struggle with system capacity and labor shortage issues.
 MoDOT is funding a capacity analysis through the University of Missouri to identify specific rail infrastructure projects that will improve both freight flow and passenger rail reliability on Union Pacific's mainline between St. Louis and Kansas City.
-The 2005 rail tonnage amount is expected to be available for the January 2007 Tracker.